CristinaCod/Credit_Risk_Analysis/README.md

 The high risk precision is 1% with 62% sensitivity which gives us a harmonic mean, or F1 score, of 2%.

+The low risk precision is 100% with 68% sensitivity.

 •	**SMOTE Model**
 ![smote.png](https://github.com/CristinaCod/Credit_Risk_Analysis/blob/main/Resources/Screen%20Shot%202022-04-08%20at%2011.59.13%20AM.png)